kubernetes/kubernetes/docs/proposals/container-init.md

 condition.
 Each app container and all future init containers should have the reason `PodInitializing`.
 The pod should have a condition `Initializing` set to `false` until all init containers have succeeded, and `true` thereafter.
-If the pod is restarted, the `Initializing` condition should be set to `false.
+If the pod is restarted, the `Initializing` condition should be set to `false`.

 If the pod is "restarted" all containers stopped and started due to a node restart, change to the pod definition, or admin interaction, all